 Yoga can help with the runner’s knee by stretching and strengthening the muscles around the knee which can help to relieve pain and prevent further injury.
 Athletes with a runner's knee (patellofemoral pain syndrome) can benefit from the gentle muscle-strengthening poses of yoga.
 Doing yoga before or after running can also help prevent runners' knees in the first place.

 Before performing yoga, it is critical to know whether you have a runner's knee.
 Start by using a knee pain symptom checker.
 The following can all be signs of patellofemoral pain syndrome or runner’s knee:

 Lateral knee pain

-Pain in front of knee
+Pain in the front of the knee

+For those with knee conditions, yoga before or after cardio can help, but it’s essential to consult with the doctor first.
 In general, here are some yoga postures for runners — along with other exercise tips — that can help with knee pain if you are a runner:

 ITB stretches with a foam roller

 Yoga quad stretch including crescent lunge, dancer’s pose, camel bose and bow bose